Azure-Samples/app-service-mobile-dotnet-backend-quickstart/README.md

 + [Add authentication to your Windows app](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-windows-store-dotnet-get-started-users/)
 + [Add push notifications to your Windows app](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-windows-store-dotnet-get-started-push/)

-## Configure the .NET backend project
+## Create a new .NET backend Mobile App

-The first step is to create a new Mobile App backend in Azure and configure and publish this project to that backend.
+The first step is to create a new Mobile App backend in Azure.
 You can do this either by completing the [quickstart tutorial](https://azure.microsoft.com/documentation/articles/app-service-mobile-windows-store-dotnet-get-started/) or by [following these steps](https://github.com/Azure/azure-content-pr/blob/master/includes/app-service-mobile-dotnet-backend-create-new-service.md).

 ## Configure authentication